knowaboutayan/password-generator/README.md

 A React application that provides weather forecasts for different locations.

-## Installation

-1. Clone this repository.
-2. Navigate to the project directory.
-3. Install dependencies: `npm install`.
-4. Start the development server: `npm start`.

 ## Usage

 - Visit the homepage to see the current weather.